sparxooo/AutoMount/README.md

 # References
 * Uses the Vanara PInvoke library (https://github.com/dahall/Vanara/)
 * Majority of WinAPI ISO mounting code (and the workaround to find and manually assign a drive letter) derived from Pixy's answer (https://stackoverflow.com/questions/24396644/)
-* Uses the batchmnt executable of WinCDEmu (http://wincdemu.sysprogs.org/)
+* Uses WinCDEmu if desired (http://wincdemu.sysprogs.org/)